Tyler Stephenson Preview, Player Props: Reds vs. Giants

-Tyler Stephenson -- with a slugging percentage of .633 in his past 10 games, including two home runs -- will be in action for the Cincinnati Reds versus the San Francisco Giants, with Alex Cobb on the mound, on August 29 at 9:45 PM ET.
+Tyler Stephenson -- with a slugging percentage of .581 in his past 10 games, including two home runs -- will be in action for the Cincinnati Reds against the San Francisco Giants, with Logan Webb on the mound, on August 30 at 3:45 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the Diamondbacks.
+He had a hitless performance in his most recent game (0-for-3) against the Giants.

 Tyler Stephenson Game Info & Props vs. the Giants